 Reactions were predictable.
-The speaker of Germany's parliament (according to the order of precedence Germany's second-highest ranking official after President Horst Köhler) Norbert Lammert, a member of the Christian democratic Union, Catholic, denounced the board's turnabout, saying "If this is true, they should abolish the prize altogether ...
+The speaker of Germany's parliament (according to the order of precedence Germany's second-highest ranking official after President Horst Köhler) Norbert Lammert, a member of the Christian Democratic Union, Catholic, denounced the board's turnabout, saying "If this is true, they should abolish the prize altogether ...
 Culture is nice, tolerance too, but one can't have both without making a big effort."
-It ought not to be forgotten that we will have federal- and elections for the European parliament soon and that the Iranian contacts of business men close to the CDU are not to be neglected and need, indeed, big efforts.
+It ought not to be forgotten that there will be federal- and elections for the European parliament held soon and that the Iranian contacts of businessmen close to the CDU are not to be neglected, needing, indeed, big efforts.

 Aiman A Mazyek, secretary of the Central Council of Muslims, who thinks that it's quite alright to make jokes about the Prophet Mohammed as long as one does not talk about his flaws, said to the Berlin newspaper Tagesspiegel: "How would they have felt if a Muslim had refused to meet a churchman because he did not revere the Prophet Mohammed?"
 The question is not how they would have FELT, but what they would have DONE, Aiman. respectively what they would have NOT done.